lamberta/devkit-doc/guide/hello-world.md

 ~~~

 By default, basil starts a server on your machine at
-`http://localhost:9200`, to access the web interface for the
+`http://localhost:9200`.
+To access the web interface for the
 project, simply direct your web browser to this address.
 If you'd
 like to specify a different port for your application, just
 pass it as a `-p` option: